Tove Valley Broadband

 • could your link be used to expand TVB infrastructure?

-Bottom line - you need to contact us to get a more accurate estimate of the cost of supplying fibre to your premises.
+Bottom line - you need to contact us to get a more accurate estimate of the cost of supplying fibre to your premises and the more you are willing to help, the better consideration will be applied.

-FTTP, or Fibre to the Premises utilises fibre optic cable running from the internet straight to businesses.
+FTTP, or Fibre to the Premises utilises fibre optic cable running from the internet straight to you.

 It’s different from FTTC, or Fibre to the Cabinet, which BT fibre products use, because it doesn’t use conventional copper wires from street cabinets.
-FTTP trumps out other internet solutions because it’s faster, more reliable and more secure.
+FTTP trumps out other internet solutions including mobile phone networks because it’s faster, more reliable and more secure.

 FTTP Advantages

 Superior Bandwidth.
 FTTP boasts the highest internet transfer speed among all internet service options.
 It’s way ahead of our radio offering and most 'over the phone lines' internet packages from other providers.
-Radio and FTTC connections can reach up to 100 Mbps maximum while fibre solutions can reach up to 1000Mbps.
 The symmetrical nature of fibre allows subscribers to download and upload data and files at the same speed.
 Streaming media is rendered without any stutters or loss of quality, cloud applications run smoothly, and VoIP calls are crystal clear even on long distances.

 Resistance to Electromagnetic Interferences: In radio and cable installations, sometimes it’s unavoidable to meet interference running from other sources, e.g. powerlines, heating, ventilation, etc. Fibre optic is a material that’s highly resistant to electromagnetic interference.
 Moreover, it’s a much more reliable source of web connection when it comes to signal transmissions because it uses light technology, not current.